paranumal/streamparanumal/README.md

 ---
 ### 7. Running the benchmarks:

-Each benchmark is contained in is respective sobfolder in `BS/` .Each benchmark sub-directory includes makefile, src directory, and run script.
+Each benchmark is contained in its respective subfolder in `BS/`.
+Each benchmark sub-directory includes a makefile, a src directory, and a run script.

-Once build, each benchmark can be run with/without MPI directly, e.g.:
+Once built, each benchmark can be run with/without MPI directly, e.g.:
 ```
 mpirun -np 1 ./BS1 -m <mode>
 ```
 where `<mode>` is the desrired parallel programming model, i.e. Serial, OpenMP, CUDA, OpenCL, or HIP.
+Use `./BS1 --help` for a list of options which can be specified at runtime.

-Each benchmark folder contains a run script which runs a more stressful version of each test over many vector/problem sizes.
-This can be run similarly to the executablies themselves:
+The run script in each benchmark folder runs a more stressful version of each test looping over many vector/problem sizes.
+This can be run similarly to the executables themselves:
 ```
 ./runBS1 -m <mode>
 ```

-The run scripts in the root and `BS/` folder can also be used to quickly run one instance of each test.
+Finally, the run scripts in the root and `BS/` folders can also be used to quickly run one instance of each test.

 ### 8. License